Reset the Windows Administrator Password

 Log in

-Sign in to the EDBB portal, go to Services, and open the Windows VPS that needs recovery.
+Sign in to the EDBB Control Panel, go to Services, and open the Windows VPS that needs recovery.

 Step 2 – Boot from the Password Helper ISO